Delhi/NCR:

 Most commonly, your doctor will advise a 25-hydroxyvitamin D test to check the levels of Vitamin D.

 Winter months further intensify this deficiency as the elderly population is mostly confined indoors.
-The consequences of vitamin D deficiency among elderly are loss of bone and muscle strength.
+The consequences of vitamin D deficiency among the elderly are loss of bone and muscle strength.

-Why talk of Vitamin D deficiency now?
+Why Talk of Vitamin D Deficiency Now?

 Why Indians are deficient in vitamin D so commonly has remained an intriguing question.
 Darker skin complexion and higher melanin concentration in Indian skin can hinder vitamin D formation.
 There might be genetic and other unexplained factors which might impair vitamin D synthesis in Indian skin.